 The description of a video that contains music may include information about the song(s) in the video.
 YouTube adds this information automatically to some videos when the video has been identified and “claimed” by music rightsholders via YouTube’s rights management tools, including Content ID.
 These notes usually link to a music video or other official content for each song, to help you discover songs and artists you haven’t heard before.

-The entities listed in the “Licensed by” field are the music rightsholders who have agreed with YouTube to allow the identified music to appear in official and user-generated videos, and share in the revenue those videos earn on the platform.
-For example, if you see an ad on a video that contains music and has “Music in this video” information, the labels and publishers listed under “Licensed by” are earning a share of the revenue generated by that ad.
+The entities listed in the “Licensed to YouTube by” field are the music rightsholders who have agreed with YouTube to allow YouTube to use identified music in official and user-generated videos, and share in the revenue those videos earn on the platform.
+For example, if you see an ad on a video that contains music and has “Music in this video” information, the labels and publishers listed under “Licensed to YouTube by” are earning a share of the revenue generated by that ad.
+Users remain bound by YouTube’s Terms of Service.

 Why is some information missing from “Music in this video?”